Who’s Developing the North West ?

 Regional Director, North West

 Phil joined Muse Developments in 2006 to assist with the delivery of the company’s mixed use regeneration portfolio and was promoted to the role of Development Director in 2011.
-He assumed the role of Regional Director in 2018, he is now responsible for a wide range of projects throughout the North West, and heads up the team of development directors and surveyors in the Manchester office.
+He assumed the role of Regional Director in 2018 and is now responsible for a wide range of projects throughout the North West.
+Phil heads up the team of development directors and surveyors in the Manchester office.

 Phil is a member of the Investment Property Forum and the British Council for Offices, where he was formerly Chair of the Northern Region Next Gen committee.
 He is also a member of the Chester Growth Partnership Board and is chair of the project board overseeing improvements to Islington Mill, Salford.